ben8p-archives/typescript-nova-toolkit/README.md

 - Dom events (not in NodeJs)
 - feature detection
 - string template substitution
+- Array utils transposed to objects
+- enhancement for browser Storages
+- css injection
+- debouncing and throttling
+- ...a lot more

 # development dependencies
 - [nodejs](https://nodejs.org/), for all kind of things